 Emergency Appeal for The Student Hardship Fund

-Thank you to our Trinity community who have rallied together to support our students during this time of crisis.
-Trinity Development & Alumni on behalf of the Senior Tutor launched this appeal in response to the hardship that many students are experiencing as a direct result of the COVID-19 pandemic.
+A huge thank you to our Trinity community for supporting the Student Hardship Appeal during this time of crisis.
+Trinity Development & Alumni, on behalf of the Senior Tutor launched this appeal in response to the hardship that many students are experiencing as a direct result of the COVID-19 pandemic.
 You can read the letter from the Senior Tutor here.

 Our students are in immediate need of practical and financial support.
 Several students have had to move out of their private rental lodgings.
 Without access to Campus resources some students are finding themselves without books, computers or internet access.

-Thanks to the extraordinary generosity of our alumni the Student Hardship Fund is there to ensure every Trinity student has all the support they need in these difficult times.
+Thanks to the remarkable generosity of our alumni the Student Hardship Fund can ensure that every Trinity student has all the support they need in these difficult times.
 Support from alumni like you enables us to help students find and maintain safe accommodation, subsidise rent and provide emergency grants.
 Academic resources such as equipment and internet access are also now being provided to students experiencing hardship.

-The generosity of our Trinity community will enable us to respond to the immediate hardship that a number of students are experiencing but equally importantly, it will give us the capacity to respond over the coming months.
+The response of our Trinity community has been extraordinary, we cannot thank you enough.
+Your support will enable us to respond to the immediate hardship that students are experiencing but equally importantly, it will give us the capacity to respond over the coming months.